+There are opportunities to establish long-term inter-local cooperation to manage waste in the western region.
 Several communities indicated that they were interested in cooperative actions, including cooperative public information, collection and other types of programs.
-To facilitate these inter-local efforts, it's recommended that cities and counties in the western region continue discussions through a stakeholder group, more specifically a formalized PAG.
-The following recommendations are designed to achieve the goals of this Study which are to reduce the amounts of waste generated, improve system efficiency and assure long-term disposal capacity.
+To facilitate these inter-local efforts, it's recommended that cities and counties in the western region continue discussions through a stakeholder group.